ianshin0324-max/Project/README.md

  ## Dataset

-Next up is the datasets.
+Next up we have the dataset.
 The dataset sourced from Kaggle is used for training for the project.
 It's has been restructured to be compatible with the classification requirements of `jetson-inference`.

 this is the dataset i used for my project: https://www.kaggle.com/datasets/shuvokumarbasak4004/world-flags-dataset-195